Cactoidal/Time-Crystal/godot/README.md

 ___

 Log trigger is pretty cool.
 Still have some bugs to work out in the actual outcome, but the event emitted by the Functions DON's callback successfully triggered the Automation DON.
-It was almost instantaneous as well, which is very good news.
+It was pretty much instantaneous as well, which is very good news.